Visualizing high-dimensional loss landscapes with Hessian directions: Introduction

-Baldi and Hornik~\cite{baldi1989neural} analyzed the loss landscape of a linear single-layer perceptron and found that all critical points except one are saddles.
-So, given the abundance of saddles in high-dimensional loss landscapes, one would intuitively expect that apparently convex and concave points in a lower-dimensional projection are in fact saddles in the original, high-dimensional space.
-Indeed, in Section~\ref{app:projection_curvature} we show that random lower-dimensional projections generally fail to correctly identify saddle information in the original, high-dimensional space.
-Nevertheless, random projections can be useful to obtain mean curvature estimates, as we demonstrate by establishing a connection between expected curvature in random loss projections and Hessian trace estimates based on Hutchinson's method~\cite{hutchinson1989stochastic}.
-This leads to the second goal of our paper.
-Instead of relying on random projections to visualize loss functions, we propose in Section~\ref{sec:appl_nn} to analyze projections along Hessian directions that are associated with the largest magnitude positive and negative principal curvatures (\ie, those directions along which the magnitude of positive and negative changes of the loss function is largest).
-In accordance with related works unlocking Hessian information in non-linear and high-dimensional settings \cite{yao2020pyhessian,liao2021hessian}, our proposal uses Hessian-vector products (HVPs), therefore bypassing the computational expense of computing a Hessian matrix.
-In short, the role of random projections in our approach is to estimate mean curvature and weighted averages of the original high-dimensional Hessian components.
-We then demonstrate the advantages of our Hessian directions approach by comparing loss projections along Hessian directions and random directions for two image classifiers.
-To summarize, the main contributions of our work are threefold:
+Our third contribution builds on the results reported in Sections~\ref{sec:projection_curvature} and \ref{sec:examples_extracting_curvature_info} to propose an efficient method for estimating and visualizing Hessian information in high-dimensional loss landscapes.
+Instead of using random projections to visualize loss functions, we propose in Sections~\ref{sec:hessian_directions} and \ref{sec:appl_nn} to analyze projections along {\em dominant Hessian directions} that are associated with the largest-magnitude positive and negative principal curvatures, \ie, those directions along which the magnitude of positive and negative changes of the loss function is largest.
+For different common image classifiers and a function approximator as studied in~\cite{adcock2021gap}, we show and compare random and Hessian projections of loss landscapes with up to about $7\times 10^6$ parameters.
+In accordance with related works unlocking Hessian information in non-linear and high-dimensional settings~\cite{yao2020pyhessian,liao2021hessian}, our proposal uses Hessian-vector products (HVPs), thereby bypassing the computational expense of computing a Hessian matrix.
+In short, the role of random projections in our approach is to estimate mean curvature and weighted ensemble means of elements of the original high-dimensional Hessian.

-\begin{itemize} \item First, we identify deficiencies using random projections for visualizing high-dimensional loss functions by showing that (i) different methods for averaging will yield different answers and (ii) irrespective of the method for averaging, saddle points are generally misrepresented; \item Second, we introduce a method to extract Hessian trace information using quadratic function fits to one-dimensional random loss projections; \item Lastly, complementing random projection\textendash based loss visualizations, we propose to project loss functions along dominant negative and positive Hessian directions to provide a clearer visual understanding of saddle information in high-dimensional spaces. \end{itemize}

 Finally, we conclude our paper in Section~\ref{sec:conclusion} with a discussion of our results.
 Our source code is publicly available at~\cite{GitLab}.